Q: Are fees charged for quotes?

 A: Companies may give their policies different names for marketing reasons, but contracts generally fall into three main categories:

 – Some policies only cover “specified perils.”
 In other words, if the peril (the cause of damage) is not indicated in the contract, it’s not covered.

 – Other policies cover named perils for the contents of your home as well as all perils for the building itself.
 An “all perils” policy covers loss from a wide range of causes but instead of listing the perils, it lists the EXCLUSIONS, or what is NOT COVERED.
 This is generally known as “broad” coverage.

-– Another category of policies covers all perils that could affect the building or its contents, again with certain exclusions.
+– Another category of policies covers all perils that could affect the building or its contents – again with certain exclusions.
 This is known as “comprehensive” coverage.

 A: Generally, no. But it is available upon request, for an additional premium.

-Q: What are claim settlements based on?
+Q: On what are claim settlements based?

-Q: Can I do the repairs myself?
+Q: Can I move forward with the repairs myself?